You may wonder if it’s possible to lose weight while not giving up snacks.

-Dried coconut is tasty, filling and portable.
+Dried coconut is tasty, filling, and portable.

 Turkey roll-ups are delicious and nutritious.

-- 4 slices turkey breast.
+- 4 slices of turkey breast

-- 4 teaspoons cream cheese.
+- 4 teaspoons (20 grams) of cream cheese

-- 4 pickles or cucumber strips.
+- 4 pickles or cucumber strips

-Depending on their size, 25 green or black olives contain about 100–175 calories.
+Depending on their size, 25 green or black olives have 100–175 calories.

 Avocados are among the most nutritious and satisfying foods on the planet.

-What's more, avocados are high in fiber, potassium, magnesium and monounsaturated fat.
+What's more, avocados are high in fiber, potassium, magnesium, and monounsaturated fat.